 As an independent musician who has been distributing music online since the late 90s (and selling it online since 2000), I am always keeping track of the current landscape for selling music, both online and physically, with a focus on small fanbases and narrow-scale distribution.

-As of January 2019, here are what I believe to be the best practices for selling music online.
+January February 2019, here are what I believe to be the best practices for selling music online.

 Note: Many of the links in this article have referral codes.
 Please consider using them to support my efforts.
 (Or you could also consider backing me on Patreon.)